 If you own a car, probably the single most important thing you can do to keep it running in optimal shape is to change the oil on a regular basis.
 This cannot be stressed enough!
 Regular oil changes are essential to the engine life of the car.
 Clean and sufficient amounts of oil will keep your car’s engine from overheating and possibly seizing up.
 Regular oil changes are inexpensive and easily done in Idaho Falls, so there is little excuse for putting your engine in danger of heat damage due to engine oil degradation.

-Top Reasons To Have An Auto Oil Service In Idaho Falls
+Top Reasons To Have A Car Oil Change In Idaho Falls

 So you know you should change your oil regularly, but do you know why?
 First and foremost, understanding what oil does for your engine is important.
 Oil is important for lubricating and cooling engine parts.